Lingayats: Lingayat literature

 The Basava Purana, a Telugu biographical epic poem which narrates the life story of Basava, was written by Palkuriki Somanatha in 13th-century, and an updated 14th-century Kannada version was written by Bhima Kavi in 1369.
-Both are sacred texts in Lingayatism.
+Both are sacred texts for lingayats.

-The book named Religion and society among the Lingayats of South India by internationally acclaimed social scientist Hiremallur Ishwaran.

 Vedas and shastras

 Lingayat (Veerashaiva) thinkers rejected the custodial hold of Brahmins over the Vedas and the shastras, but they did not outright reject the Vedic knowledge.
 The 13th-century Telugu Virashaiva poet Palkuriki Somanatha, author of Basava Purana—a scripture of Veerashaivas, for example asserted, "Virashaivism fully conformed to the Vedas and the shastras."
 Somanatha repeatedly stated that "he was a scholar of the four Vedas".

-Lingayatism considers the Vedas as a means, but not the sanctimonious end.
+Lingayats consider the Vedas as a means, but not the sanctimonious end.
 It rejected various forms of ritualism and the uncritical adherence to any text including the Vedas.

 Anubhava Mantapa

 The Anubhava Mantapa literally means the "hall of spiritual experience".
 It has been a Lingayat institution since the time of Basava, serving as an academy of mystics, saints and poet-philosophers for discussion of spiritual and mundane questions of life, in open.
 It was the fountainhead of all religious and philosophical thought pertaining to the Lingayata.
 It was presided over by the mystic Allamaprabhu, and numerous sharanas from all over Karnataka and other parts of India were participants.
-This institution also helped propagate Lingayatism religious and philosophical thought.
+This institution also helped propagate lingayat's religious and philosophical thought.
 Akka Mahadevi, Channabasavanna and Basavanna himself were participants in the Anubhava Mantapa.